thoth-tech/documentation/docs/OnTrack/Deployment/Google Cloud/Overview.md

 ## Overview

-The Google Cloud team's main deliverable for the project is to deploy a student-run version of OnTrack hosted on Google Cloud Platform (GCP) for the purpose of Thoth Tech having their own deployment to develop OnTrack that is separate to Deakin's deployment.
+The Google Cloud team's main deliverable for the project is to deploy a student-run version of OnTrack which is hosted on Google Cloud Platform (GCP).
+The goal is for Thoth Tech to have their own deployment to develop OnTrack that is separate to Deakin's deployment.

 ![Google Cloud - Doubtfire](https://github.com/thoth-tech/documentation/tree/main/docs/OnTrack/Deployment/Google%20Cloud/assets/GoogleCloud_Doubtfire.jpg "Google Cloud - Doubtfire")